aksommerville/pokorc/README.md

 - - Not reliably reproducible.
 - - I had forgotten to lock ALSA from genioc during loop().
 - - [x] Play ten times with the lock, if you don't get stuck call it fixed.

+- 2022-04-11T20:37 tinylamb crashes the Tiny.
+- - This happened before and I fixed it by reading the song as uint8_t instead of uint32_t
+- - [x] Made the same change reading song header (uint8_t rather than uint16_t).
+I guess that fixed it?